luckychay/Machine-Learning-Ass/README.md

 The first one is as follows, which is used by this repo:
 ![1648607797(1)](https://user-images.githubusercontent.com/55084546/160739741-c123a144-8bca-4532-847b-459526a73ebc.png)

-The second one is as follows, which is used by this repo and sklearn:
+The second one is as follows, which is used by this repo and sklearn.
+The difference lays not only on multiplying Sw and Sb with priors probabilities, but also on changing the mean vector for deduction in Sb.
 ![1648608329(1)](https://user-images.githubusercontent.com/55084546/160740728-60df572e-7188-4b15-9a04-4a0f26542261.png)